Why the Gym Feels So Intimidating (And How I Got Over It)

 One Step at a Time

-Don’t think about the whole workout.
+Don’t think about the entire workout.
 Focus on the next movement.

 Don’t think about the whole week.
 Focus on today.

-Don’t think about the big goal.
+Don’t think about the end result.
 Focus on the next step.

 “One thing at a time.
 One movement at a time.
 One step at a time.”